wangwang190/node.js-weather-website/README.md

 1. Clone all the respiratories.
 2. Type "npm install" in the terminal.
 3. Change directory to "src" folder.
-4. Type "node app.js" to activate the app in the terminal.
+4. Type "node app.js" in the terminal to activate the app.
 5. Type "localhost:3000" in the URL bar in any browser.
 7. Check your weather!